tmancal74/quantarhei/docs/sphinx/index.rst

 Welcome to Quantarhei's Documentation!
 ======================================

-This page should one day by the main complete source of documentation for **Quantarhei** package.
+This page should one day be the main complete source of documentation for **Quantarhei** package.
 We describe Quantarhei's main features and the philosophy behind them.
 Large part of this documentation is based directly on the source code.
 Inspecting the source code should be an important part